ourworldventures/www_ourparadise/content/home/index.md

 ### Crafts

-Q1 2023 | Learn from locals how to produce crafts, from ceramics to clothing and wood-working.
+Coming 2023 | Learn from locals how to produce crafts, from ceramics to clothing and wood-working.
 In this way, we can promote and support the conservation of Zanzibari practices.

 |||